YsrMh/AKS-K8S-HELM-OSB-Lab-L400/README.md

 # Path 3: Make your app highly available

-In this path we'll cover making your site highly available, by setting up a secondary site and using Traffic Manager to route requests between them in the best way.
+In this path we'll cover making your site highly available, by setting up a secondary site in Traffic Manager to route requests between them in the best way.

 ## Create a secondary Wordpress site